Ph (608) 567-4465, Extension 105

 Nichole is certified in Trauma-Focused Cognitive Behavioral Therapy.
 In sessions, she also includes mindfulness techniques, CBT, DBT, solution focused, and strength-based modules.
 Nichole prioritizes offering a safe and empathetic environment to better understand the nuances and complexities of her clients’ challenges.
 She guides her clients as they discover ways to cope with life’s challenges and help them feel empowered by the process of therapy.

 Ph (608) 567-4465, Extension 103

 Rich is responsible for QUEST’s non-clinical business functions including accounting, finance, I/T, marketing, compliance, human resources, and operations.
-He earned his MBA-Marketing and BS-Industrial & Systems Engineering from the University of Wisconsin.
+He is passionate about continuous improvement in the mental health industry, and in creating a caring environment for QUEST's clients.
+Prior to QUEST, he held executive positions in the health care industry including Vice President at Johnson Health Tech in the Madison area and President of Medline's Durable Medical Equipment Division in the Chicago area.
+He earned his MBA-Marketing and BS-Industrial & Systems Engineering degrees from the University of Wisconsin.

 Janet brings over 30 years of business experience to QUEST and loves a good puzzle; so she is well-suited to figure out the ever-changing world of medical billing.
 She keeps current on all the latest regulations to ensure a favorable outcome for QUEST Counseling and the client.
 When Janet is not billing, you can find her on one of her many outdoor adventures.